isabella232/training-workshop/instructions/part-2-lesson-2.md

 On to the next lesson: [Application Variables](part-2-lesson-3.md)

 # Bonus Challenge
-- Change the manual intervention step to use a Project Variable for its message.
+- Change the manual intervention step to use a new Project Variable for its message.
 (*Hint: use a different instruction message so you know the change worked.*)